 What is distinctive about this thick shaggy hair look is that the top portion of the hair is voluminous and dense, and it defines the look.
 The hair is parted in the middle, and layering on the top is short.

-The length of the rest of the hair is remained unchanged, with gradual layering to the sides.
+The length of the rest of the hair has gradual layering to the sides.
 The hair can be worn straight or messy.
 The bangs are deep and long, parted also in the middle.

 17. Highlighted Shag

 A modern touch on the 70s retro shag can be done with the addition of highlights.
-These highlights can come in the form of the regular highlights, ombre or balayage.
+These highlights can come in the form of regular highlights, ombre, or balayage.

 The ‘70s shag is a cool way to bring back the retro vibe and present something fresh yet old.
 There are options for straight and curly hair, and the shag looks great on all hair lengths.
 This summer is the perfect time to flaunt the new ‘70s look.